Leones del Escogido

 Leones del Escogido (English: Chosen One Lions or Lions of Chosen One or Picked Lions) is a professional baseball team in Santo Domingo, Dominican Republic.
-Established in 1921, Leones are the third most successful team in the Dominican Winter League, behind Tigres del Licey and Aguilas Cibaeñas, having won 17 national championships and 4 Caribbean Series.
-Of the 17 won championships, 16 are of the Liga Dominicana de Béisbol (LIDOM) Winter League.
+Established in 1921, Leones are the third most successful team in the Dominican Professional Baseball League, behind Tigres del Licey and Aguilas Cibaeñas, having won 17 national championships and 5 Caribbean Series.
+Of the championships, 17 are of the Liga Dominicana de Béisbol (LIDOM) Winter League.

-Leones defeated Tigres del Licey in 6 games to win the 2015-2016 championship, in a best-of-nine series with 5 over 1 games won.

-In the 2014 Baseball Caribbean Series to be played in Hermosillo, they represented Dominican Republic but lost the final 4-3 to the Mexican team Yaquis de Obregón.
-Leones beat Yaquis in their first two matchups and finished the Caribbean Series with the best record 5-2, including the final.

 History

-The Leones record book is dominated by the Alou brothers: Matty, Felipe and Jesús.
-The brothers hold the first, second and third spots in the team's record book for the following: games played, runs, at bats, hits, home runs and RBIs.
+The Leones' record book is dominated by the Alou brothers: Matty, Felipe, and Jesús.
+The brothers hold the first, second, and third spots in the team's record book for the following: games played, runs, at bats, hits, home runs and RBIs.
 Matty and Felipe are one-two in several more categories, including walks and stolen bases.
 Felipe Alou is also the most successful manager, winning four championships.

-2009-10 Season
+2009–10 season

 The Leones enjoyed a very successful first year with new ownership.
 They won their third straight "City Championship Trophy" over Tigres del Licey, their rivals who share Estadio Quisqueya in Santo Domingo, after winning six of their ten regular season games against Licey.
 They followed this by winning the regular season with a 30-19 record, and won their thirteenth Winter League Championship, ending their 18-year National Championship drought.
 Leones represented the Dominican Republic in the Caribbean Series, and won their third title with a 5-1 record.

-2010-11 Season
+2010–11 season

 On 20 March 2010, General Manager Moisés Alou announced that Ken Oberkfell will return to manage Leones del Escogido for the 2010–2011 season.

 The team won their fourth straight City Championship Trophy this season, securing the season series with their win over Licey on 9 December.

 Leones made it to the postseason, but failed to reach the finals, which were eventually won by Toros del Este.

-2011-12 Season
+2011–12 season

 After struggling in the regular season, Leones clinched a spot in the Round Robin.
 They finished the Round Robin in first place, setting up a 9-game Finals against Aguilas.
 Despite blowing a commanding 3-0 series lead, Leones won their fourteenth championship in dramatic fashion with a come from behind win in game 9.
 Leones also won the Caribbean Series hosted by Dominican Republic.